Gorky Park (film): Plot

-Renko confronts Asanova with Prof. Andreev's reconstructed head of her female friend, forcing her to accept they have been murdered.
+Renko confronts Asanova with Prof. Andreev's reconstruction of Valerya's head, forcing her to accept she has been murdered.
 She confesses to the plot and flees.
-Renko and Kirwill go to retrieve the second reconstructed head, but a KGB agent emerges with it.
-They follow him to Iamskoy's dacha and watch as Osborne and Iamskoy supervise the head's destruction.
-To Kirwill's horror, it is his brother's head, but they overhear a deal between Osborne and Iamskoy.
-Renko confronts Iamskoy in a bath house and Iamskoy admits that he kept Renko on the case to force Osborne to pay a larger bribe to smuggle out the sables.
+Renko and Kirwill go to retrieve James's reconstructed head, but a KGB agent emerges with it.
+They follow him to Iamskoy's dacha and watch in horror as Osborne and Iamskoy supervise the head's destruction.
+Renko confronts Iamskoy in a bath house and Iamskoy admits that he kept Renko on the case to pressure Osborne into paying a larger bribe so he could smuggle out the sables.
 He offers to cut Renko in, but Renko reveals that he has recorded their conversation.
-Iamskoy wrestles Renko for his gun, which goes off and kills Iamskoy.
+Iamskoy and Renko struggle over a gun, which goes off and kills Iamskoy.

-Osborne flees to Stockholm.
-The KGB allows Renko to travel to supervise an exchange.
-He is to receive the sables from Osborne and kill them and Osborne.
-Renko meets Osborne at his apartment and finds Asanova there.
-She confesses that she fled to Osborne, who has included her freedom in the deal, and promises Renko that his freedom can also be included.
-She reveals that Osborne is planning a double cross as he has 12 sables, not just six.
+Osborne flees to Stockholm, telling the KGB he will only deal with Renko.
+The KGB forces Renko to supervise a trade for the sables, with the understanding that both the sables and Osborne must be killed.
+Renko meets Osborne at his apartment and finds Asanova.
+She confesses that she slept with Osborne to gain his trust and has negotiated safe passage to America for both herself and Renko.
+She then reveals that Osborne is planning to double cross everyone, as he has twelve sables, not just six.
 Renko meets with Kirwill and they predict that, following the exchange, the KGB will kill Asanova, Renko and Osborne.
-Kirwill agrees to be at the exchange to help Renko and Asanova.

-The next morning, Renko and three KGB agents meet Osborne at a farm.
-They come across Kirwill's body tied to a tree with his intestines hanging out.
-Osborne announces that he gutted Kirwill after Kirwill killed his dogs.
-Osborne produces six dead sables and asks the men to lower their weapons.
-Renko realizes that neither side will let the other live.
-When Osborne shoots a KGB agent, Renko grabs Asanova and runs for the woods.
-KGB Major Pribluda then kills the other KGB agent before Osborne kills Pribluda.

-Osborne tries to shoot Renko, who finds live sables in cages.
-Asanova emerges from the woods and Osborne threatens to kill her if Renko does not surrender.
+The next morning Renko, Pribluda and two other KGB agents drive to Osborne's secluded farm in the woods of Sweden.
+They discover Kirwill tied to a tree and disemboweled; he came to get revenge for James and killed Osborne's dogs before being shot.
+Osborne produces six dead sables, but Renko, realizing neither side will let the other live, goads the KGB agents into attacking.
+In the ensuing shootout Pribluda and the KGB agents are killed; Renko manages to grab a gun and hide in the woods with Asanova.
+Moving closer to the farm, he discovers the remaining live sables caged up.
+Asanova emerges from the woods and Osborne threatens to kill her.
 When Renko emerges to give up, Asanova shoots Osborne.
-Renko, too, shoots Osborne before Asanova kills Osborne.
-She asks Renko to go away with her, but Renko reveals he agreed to kill Osborne in return for her safety and freedom from the Soviet Union, and that they would both be killed if Renko did not return.
+She asks Renko to go away with her, but Renko reveals he agreed to kill Osborne in return for her freedom, and that they would both be killed if he did not return.
 Renko returns to his job in Moscow.

-Renko ends up freeing the sables, which run off into the woods as Asanova's voice repeats Renko's promise that they will meet again one day.
+In the final scene, Renko is seen releasing the sables from Osborne's cages before leaving Stockholm.
+As the sables run off into the woods, Renko recalls Irina's promise that they will meet again one day.